Should I Use DHHS's Child Support Enforcement Services?

 If you ask for full services, DHHS can do a lot more.
 Read more details about "full services" below.

-- Amend a support order.
-If you already have a support order but need the amount of the order changed, then you can ask DHHS for help.
-DHHS can assist to modify (update or change) both court orders and administrative orders of support.
+If you think the amount you are owed in your child support order needs to be changed, you can ask DHHS for help.
+They can help you modify (update or change) both court orders and administrative orders of support.

-- Collect support.
-If you already have a support order, you can ask DHHS to collect the support for you.
-Some of the methods that they can use to collect the support are described below.
+If you already have a child support order, you can ask DHHS to collect the support for you.

 What can DHHS do to collect support?